Homomorphism reconfiguration via homotopy: Characterization of realizable walks

-\begin{fproof} If an $H$-recoloring sequence is given, then the conditions are satisfied by Corollary~\ref{cor:topoValid} and Corollary~\ref{cor:tightDeterminesQ}, which proves the `only if' half.
+\begin{proof} If an $H$-recoloring sequence is given, then the conditions are satisfied by Corollary~\ref{cor:topoValid} and Corollary~\ref{cor:tightDeterminesQ}, which proves the `only if' half.

 Consider now a reduced walk $Q\in \pi(H)$ that satisfies the above conditions.
-For every vertex $v\in V(G)$ let $S_v = \red{\alpha(W)}^{-1} \cdot Q \cdot \red{\beta(W)}$ for some walk $W$ from $q$ to $v$ -- by topological validity of $Q$, this doesn't depend on how $W$ is chosen.
+For every vertex $v\in V(G)$ let $S_v = \red{\alpha(W)}^{-1} \cdot Q \cdot \red{\beta(W)}$ for some walk $W$ from $q$ to $v$; by Lemma~\ref{lem:oneImpliesAll}, this does not depend on how $W$ is chosen.
 In particular $S_q = Q$.
 We will show an $H$-recoloring sequence $S$ from $\alpha$ to $\beta$ such that $S(v)=S_v$ for all $v\in V(G)$.
 The idea is that $S_v$ define a correct $H$-recoloring sequence for each edge, but it remains to order changes of different vertices into one reconfiguration sequence.
-Each edge gives a condition on who should recolor first and it is enough to respect these conditions.
-This is impossible only if there is a cycle of conditions, which turns out to be exactly a $\alpha$-tight cycle.
+Each edge gives a condition on who should recolor first and it turns out to be enough to respect these conditions.
+This is impossible if and only if there is a cycle of conditions, which turns out to be exactly an $\alpha$-tight cycle.